roura356a/csk/intl.en-US/Release notes/System Component change Records/Storage/csi-provisioner.md

 |Version|Image address|Release date|Description|Impact|
 |-------|-------------|------------|-----------|------|
 |v1.0.5|registry.cn-hangzhou.aliyuncs.com/acs/csi-provisioner:v1.4.0-aliyun|2020-04-20|-   EBS volumes can be unmounted before you delete the volumes.
--   The disk provisioning policy is updated.
+-   The disk creation policy is updated.
 Standard SSDs are created in preference to ultra disks.
 Ultra disks are created only when no standard SSD is available.
--   UUID is supported to search for devices that use EBS volumes.
+-   UUID is supported as a high-priority search option to search for devices that use EBS volumes.
 -   The authentication management in managed Kubernetes clusters is updated.
 -   Security Token Service \(STS\) is supported to connect to OSS buckets.
 -   DuplicateMountPoint errors in EBS are fixed.